eegg/school-policies-and-procedures/src/illnesses-and-medication.rst

    #. **Airway**
    #. **Breathing**
    #. **Circulation**

 #.
 On the arrival of the emergency services,
    all the child's medication in the care of |The Setting|
    is handed over with the child.

+An accident happens
+^^^^^^^^^^^^^^^^^^^

+When an accident happens:

+* If an injury requires treatment by a general practitioner or hospital doctor, Ofsted is notified.
+* When there is any injury requiring general practitioner or hospital treatment to a child, parent, volunteer or visitor or where there is a death of a child or adult on the premises, we make a report to the Health and Safety Executive using the RIDDOR format.